 At first glance, the camping hammock seems far more restrictive than the traditional tent – at least when it comes to finding the perfect spot to crash for the night.
-Surely it’s a pain in the backside to find the perfect pair of trees, right?
+Surely it is a pain in the backside to find the perfect pair of trees, right?
 Wrong.
-On most popular wilderness hiking trails, there’s never a shortage of trees.
+On most popular wilderness hiking trails, there is never a shortage of trees.

 Most national parks have plenty of trees, and even relatively sparsely vegetated regions still have plenty of spots to string up a hammock.
-You just think that they aren’t there because you haven’t been looking.
+You just think they are not there because you haven’t been looking.

-If you’re still unconvinced, try this experiment: next time you go for a walk in the wilderness, try keeping a count of how many suitable hammock camping sites you see.
-Odds are, you’ll count far more than you expect.
-So in the tent vs. camping hammock debate, trees just aren’t as much of a factor as you may think.
+If you are still unconvinced, try this experiment: next time you go for a walk in the wilderness, try keeping a count of how many suitable hammock camping sites you see.
+Odds are, you will count far more than you expect.
+So in the tent vs. camping hammock debate, trees just are not as much of a factor as you may think.

-In practice, I’ve found that locking in good hammock camping sites is usually much easier than finding a tent site.
+In practice, I have found that locking in good hammock camping sites is usually much easier than finding a tent site.
 While trees are everywhere, so is uneven, rocky ground.
 This is particularly true of wooded areas, where tent campers have roots and stones galore to contend with.

 How many times have you settled down in your tent at the end of a long day, only to have some sneaky rock jab you in the back?
-What about those moments when you discover the ground isn’t nearly as even as you thought it was, and now you’re stuck sleeping on an annoying slope?
+What about those moments when you discover the ground is not nearly as even as you thought it was, and now you are stuck sleeping on an annoying slope?